Halle synagogue shooting: Reactions

-Security for Jewish institutions across the country was increased.

 A day after the attack, Thuringia's Minister for Interior Georg Maier (SPD) and the Bavarian Minister for Interior Joachim Herrmann (CSU) called the nationalistic-völkisch politician Björn Höcke to account.
 Maier said that Höcke and his party Alternative for Germany (AfD) were responsible for attacks like this, while they would be "moral arsonists", feeding antisemitic resentments.
 Jörg Meuthen, the AfD federal spokesman, strongly condemned the attack.

 According to the Jewish Telegraphic Agency, "More than 10,000 people marched in Berlin against anti-Semitism and in a show of support for the victims of anti-Semitic violence in the city of Halle" a few days after the attack.

-The ruling Islamist political party and military organization of the Gaza Strip, Hamas, denounced the shooting stating it "poses a danger for all people and that terrorism has no religion or is not restricted to a single nation."
+Hamas, the ruling Islamist political party and military organization of the Gaza Strip, denounced the shooting stating it "poses a danger for all people and that terrorism has no religion or is not restricted to a single nation."

+Legal proceedings

+On 11 October 2019, during a court hearing in front of the investigating judge of the Federal Court of Justice, Balliet confessed to the crime and also confirmed a right-wing extremist, antisemitic motive.
+His lawyer confirmed the confession.
+According to investigators, Balliet hoped to inspire others to perpetrate similar right-wing extremist and anti-Semitic acts.
+On 21 April 2020, German prosecutors announced they had filed charges against Balliet, including two charges of murder, attempted murder of 68 people, incitement, bodily harm, and predatory extortion.